 - Centralized policies and systems reduce IT costs related to data governance

-- Data standards allow for better cross functional decision making and communication
+- Data standards allow for better cross-functional decision making and communication

 - Compliance audits are easier to manage, and compliance standards are easier to maintain

-- Data governance keeps data growth under control and organized
+- Data growth is controlled and organized

 - Stable data makes adapting to new data and privacy legislation easier